A feature film by Dorka Vermes

 Noá — 40

-Buzzcut, tattoos, sublet in a turn-of-the-century building shedding its plaster.
-Drives an unlicensed cab, sells Elf-Bars from the trunk to teenagers, plays slot machines on her phone between calls.
+Drifter of the ghetto district.
+Buzzcut, tattoos, a sublet shedding its plaster.
+Drives an unlicensed cab, sells Elf-Bars from the trunk, plays slot machines on her phone between calls.
 Abandoned by parents who moved to Germany without her.
-Constantly masking her distress.
-Sees in Juli the possibility of a home that stays.

 Wants

-stability, a place that's hers, someone who will not leave.
+Stability, a place that’s hers, someone who will not leave.

 Fears

-bouncing forever, falling asleep alone in the dark.
+Bouncing forever, falling asleep alone in the dark.

 06